CERTCC/Vultron/docs/reference/formal_protocol/states.md

 However, this is not always the case.
 Vendor Participants without a deployment capability can only create fixes, limiting them to the middle two states in the fix path: $\{Vfd,~VFd\}$.
-Additional discussion of the distinction between Vendors with and without a deployment capability can be found in the {== Householder and Spring 2021 report [@householder2021state] ==}.
+Additional discussion of the distinction between Vendors with and without a deployment capability can be found in [A State-Based Model for Multi-Party Coordinated Vulnerability Disclosure](https://resources.sei.cmu.edu/library/asset-view.cfm?assetid=735513).

 We apply these caveats to the generic model above to arrive at a Vendor state shown below.